Transverse spin correlation of back-to-back dihadron in unpolarized collisions: Transverse spin correlation in annihilation

 \section{Transverse spin correlation in $e^+ e^-$ annihilation}

-We first consider the simple back-to-back $\Lambda$-$\bar\Lambda$ pair production in $e^+e^-$ annihilations to demonstrate the origin of the transverse spin correlation in this section, and then extend this approach to the unpolarized pp collisions in the next section.
+We first consider the simple back-to-back $\Lambda$-$\bar\Lambda$ pair production in $e^+e^-$ annihilations, which was first calculated in Ref.~\cite{Chen:1994ar}, to demonstrate the origin of the transverse spin correlation in this section, and then extend this approach to the unpolarized pp collisions in the next section.

 As illustrated in Fig.~\ref{fig:ee}, the LO contribution comes from $e^-(l_1) + e^+ (l_2) \to q (\to \Lambda) + \bar q(\to \bar\Lambda)$.
 In principle, we also need to consider the contribution from $q(\bar\Lambda) + \bar q(\to \Lambda)$ as well, which is rather straightforward.
 We will evaluate this part of the contribution when presenting the final result.